jadecobra/python_tdd_exercises/source/truth table 02: logical conjunction.rst

 Truth Table: Logical Conjunction
 ================================

-We will continue to step through learning conditional statements in python using Test Driven Development using the `Truth Table <https://en.wikipedia.org/wiki/Truth_table>`_
+I will continue to step through learning conditional statements in python using Test Driven Development using the `Truth Table <https://en.wikipedia.org/wiki/Truth_table>`_

-We know that there are two boolean values
+I know that there are two boolean values

 * ``True``